Consent Grain

 The scope field defines what the consent covers — for example, "marketing-emails", "analytics", or "model-training".
 Keep scopes specific and consistent across your system so that consent checks can match exact scope strings.
 The basis field records the legal authority for processing (e.g., "GDPR Art.
 6(1)(a)" for explicit consent, "CCPA opt-in" for California Consumer Privacy Act).

-Use witness_dids to record third-party witnesses to the consent action, which some jurisdictions require for certain types of data processing agreements.
 The grantee_did identifies the entity receiving the permission — if omitted, the consent applies to the system operator by default.

 import areev